Sophie dances up a storm with Rob Rinder at Liberation Day tea in Guernsey | ITV News

 Sophie's husband the Earl of Wessex, who paired a grey double-breasted lounge suit with a pale-blue tie, also got into the spirit of the occasion as he chatted and waltzed with a female island resident.

-The royals on Monday visited Guernsey and fellow Channel Island Jersey as both marked Liberation Day, which celebrates their freedom from Nazi occupation in 1945.
+The royals on Monday visited Guernsey and Jersey as both marked Liberation Day, which celebrates their freedom from German occupation in 1945.

-The Queen sent a message to her “most loyal people” of Guernsey offering her “warmest greetings” on the anniversary of their liberation.
+The Queen, on whose behalf the couple are travelling as part of her Platinum Jubilee, sent a message to her "most loyal people" of Guernsey offering her "warmest greetings" on the anniversary of their liberation.

 "I am delighted the Earl and Countess of Wessex have the opportunity to represent me on this special day in the island’s calendar," the Queen added.